-- 6 weekly discussions

-- 2 written assignments

-- 2 examinations
+- 5 written assignments - 2 examinations

-Unless an extension has been taken pursuant to the NPC Extensions Policy (see the end of this syllabus), all assignments and exams must be submitted by the course deadline which appears later in this syllabus.
+Unless an extension has been taken pursuant to the Crestpoint Extensions Policy (see the end of this syllabus), all assignments and exams must be submitted by the course deadline which appears later in this syllabus.
 No extensions may be taken or granted unless the student has submitted one or more assignments or exams in advance of the original deadline.
 In addition, extensions are subject to grade penalties and are limited to no more than 15 days from the date of the original deadline.